AdamDunlop/instagrid/README.md

 Summary

 I created an App that populates the 'grid' with instagram photos using the Instagram API.
 It displays the image results, username, likes and comments for a more user-friendly experience.
-Ultimately the goal was to learn how to use Ajax to retrieve JSON photo objects and uplifting the UI with Javascript and jQuery.
+Ultimately the goal here was to learn how to use Ajax to retrieve JSON photo objects and enhancing the UI with Javascript and jQuery.

-Tools Used
+___Tools Used___

 HTML5/CSS
 SASS